0.0 Bachelorarbeit - Gesamtübersicht

 3.1 Data Acquisition & Preprocessing

+Data Acquisition.
 Imaging data were acquired using a customized Siemens 3T Connectome Skyra scanner.
 The rs-fMRI data were collected utilizing a gradient-echo EPI sequence with the following standard HCP parameters: a repetition time (TR) of , an echo time (TE) of , a flip angle of , and an isotropic spatial resolution of .
 Each subject completed two sessions on separate days.
 Each session consisted of two 15-minute runs with opposing phase-encoding directions (Right-to-Left and Left-to-Right), resulting in 1200 frames per run and a total of 4800 time points per subject.
 During the acquisition, subjects were instructed to keep their eyes open and maintain fixation on a red crosshair on a dark background.

+Preprocessing.
 The raw fMRI data underwent preprocessing via the standardized HCP Minimal Preprocessing Pipelines.
-This first pipeline performs spatial distortion correction, motion correction, and registration to the structural final brain mask by reducing the bias field and normalization.
+This first pipeline performs spatial distortion correction, motion correction, and registration to the structural final brain mask by reducing the bias field and normalisation.
 Subsequently, the data were transformed from native mesh to fs_LR registered 32k mesh (2mm average vertex spacing).

 Link zum Original